Juhi111/Juhasz_Adam/WebApi/Readme.txt

 POST Op.
 Test : Login - Get an authentication token as a result.
 Delete Op.
 Test : Delete a booking by its Id - Get "Created" message as a confirmation.

+How to get testreport:

+Step 1 : Open CMD - type cmd in search bar and press enter Step 2 : Locate your project via console, like "cd C:\Users\User\Desktop\WEBUI\WebApi\WebApiHomeWork\bin\Debug\net6.0 Step 3 : type in console "livingdoc test-assmebly WebApiHomeWork.dll -t TestExecution.json" Step 4 : You will find the generated HTML file in the directory, named LivingDoc.html, you can open it manually or use the console and type: "C:\Users\User\Desktop\WEBUI\WebApi\WebApiHomeWork\bin\Debug\net6.0LivingDoc.html"